ARPA-SIMC/PRAGA/how_to_install_driver_mysql_Qt6_WIN64.md

 1) Add to qt installation:
 - Sources
-- CMake
+- CMake (in Developer and Designer Tools)
-- Ninja
+- Ninja (in Developer and Designer Tools)

 2) Download MariaDB connector for WIN64:
 https://mariadb.com/downloads/connectors/

 3) Check the path of these files (the path will be used in steps 6 and 7):